 Nothing appeared before him.

 “Is the game broken?”
-Zero wondered, but then he realized the time when he was roaming around the realm of the dead, something similar happened with his sword not appearing.
+Zero wondered, but then he realized that when he was roaming around the realm of the dead, something similar happened with his sword not appearing.
 All he could do was keep the daggers in both his hands.
-There were nothing to strap it on him nor a pouch that he could stash them away in.
+There was nothing to strap it on or a pouch in which he could stash them.

 Dropping the metal pipe with a clang.
 Zero held onto both daggers in each hand.
 He searched around in the empty room, but nothing was found.
 Only a broken chair and the fire lit inside the metal bin.
 Everything around the room reminded him of the modern era.
 Nothing in the room and the hallway screamed of a fantasy world.

-Finally after carefully searching through the room, Zero headed out the door and continued forward.
-Every winding pathway he took, the lights flickered on and off making seeing difficult.
-Throughout the whole time, he kept one eye closed and the other opened.
+Finally, after carefully searching the room, Zero headed out the door and continued forward.
+On every winding pathway he took, the lights flickered on and off, making seeing difficult.
+He kept one eye closed and the other opened throughout the whole time.
 The reason was if he did come across a room where all the lights were turned off, he would be automatically adjusted to the darkness with his other eye.

 Keeping one eye closed and the other eye open was not an easy task to do.
-There were many times, when he wanted to keep both eyes open, but knew better than to succumb to his urges.
+He often wanted to keep both eyes open but knew better than to succumb to his urges.

-Each time he saw the creatures with creepy mask like faces on, he would sneak in and attack from behind.
-He was not going to fight them head on when he could not use his skills nor his Origin form.
-He knew playing it safely clearing out the rooms were the best way to go.
+Whenever he saw the creatures with creepy mask-like faces, he would sneak in and attack from behind.
+He would not fight them head-on when he could not use his skills or Origin form.
+He knew playing it safely and clearing out the rooms were the best way to go.
 One-by-one, the masked creatures dropped similar items like weapons.
-Majority of the weapons disappeared on touch as if they were made out of thin air.
+Most of the weapons disappeared on touch as if they were made out of thin air.

-Weapons that did not disappear were very rare, but even then he could not take all the weapons with him.
+Weapons that did not disappear were very rare, but even then, he could not take all the weapons with him.
 He could only take the weapons in hand.
-Each kill, the fight became easier and easier.
-He did not know if it was his confidence or their simple attacks that made him overcome them.
+With each kill, the fight became easier and easier.
+He did not know if his confidence or the simple attacks made him overcome them.